25 of the Sexiest Movies of All Time

 Love and Basketball (2000)

-If you don’t think sports can be sexy, you’ve never seen this one.
+If you don’t think sports movies can be sexy, you’ve never seen this one.
 Gina Prince Bythwood’s first film (she went on to make the also-sexy Beyond the Lights) is about two ambitious basketball players (Omar Epps and Sanaa Lathan) trying to figure out if professional and personal happiness are compatible.
 The film, which begins when they are childhood sweethearts, follows them through adolescence and into adulthood.
 It’s shot primarily from the woman’s perspective.
 And the sexiest scene may be when the two face off on the court, first in a playful strip basketball game and later in a more serious competition for each other’s heart.

 In the Mood for Love (2000)